 Located on the historic Park Lane, The Dorchester is an age-old institution that's become equally as revered for its hotel suites as it's famous afternoon tea.
 Just a stone's throw from Hyde Park, where walks around the Serpentine will help clear your head, and a five-minute walk from the lavish streets of Mayfair should you be so inclined to go shopping.

 The suites here will win you over with the opulent Italian marble bathrooms, plush beds and tall, dressed windows.
-Be sure to carve out time in the quaint tea rooms for jam and scones.
+Be sure to carve out time in the quaint tea rooms for jam and scones.book now

 The Marylebone is perfectly located for visitors wanting easy access to London’s best attractions without finding themselves completely enveloped in the hustle and bustle.
 This hotel, sandwiched between the Victorian mansion blocks and manicured gardens of Marylebone, offers a quiet place to rest one's head that’s still within walking distance of the city's best restaurants, museums and shopping streets.
 Eclectic art-deco interiors throughout the restaurant, bar and bedrooms imbue the establishment with a stylish air, and an ultra-attentive concierge and staff will make you feel right at home.

 Guests will enjoy views over the skyline from their well-appointed, modern suites, and will find a gym, swimming pool and restaurant at their disposal.
 Take your dinner at 108 Brasserie and finish off the night with a tipple at the ever-so elegant bar.BOOK NOW